What's a marketing strategy?

 This could be:

 An advertising campaign is the messaging around these goals and will usually be centred around a single idea or theme.
-The theme or Organising Idea will tend to be used for an extended period of time.
+The theme or organising Idea will tend to be used for an extended period of time.

 Some examples would be: